-- HEU demands that the BC government restores funding to provide; - Specialized training to physicians to be successful in diagnosing mental health issues and educating about mental illness and make this a requirement of their education program. - The right to be diagnosed at no cost to themselves in a timely and accessible manner and a funded treatment plan to promote positive mental health and to pave the way for a rich and fulfilling life in the community. - Adequate mental health facilities to provide proper treatment for persons with mental health issues. - Adequate Mental Health Services where the caseloads of the Case Managers are at an unmanageable level. - Vocational Rehabilitation Programs whether the end results provide skills to pursue full or part time employment that would best be suited to the needs of the individuals with mental health issues. - Where needed, assistance for individuals living with a mental illness to live a rich, independent, productive and fulfilling a life as possible.
+- HEU demands that the BC government restores funding to provide; - Specialized training to physicians to be successful in diagnosing mental health issues and educating about mental illness and make this a requirement of their education program. - The right to be diagnosed at no cost to themselves in a timely and accessible manner and a funded treatment plan to promote positive mental health and to pave the way for a rich and fulfilling life in the community. - Adequate mental health facilities to provide proper treatment for persons with mental health issues. - Adequate mental health services and manageable caseloads for Case Managers and mental health workers.

+- Vocational Rehabilitation Programs whether the end results provide skills to pursue full or part time employment that would best be suited to the needs of the individuals with mental health issues. - Where needed, assistance for individuals living with a mental illness to live a rich, independent, productive and fulfilling a life as possible.
 (Example: life skills programs and day programs.)

-- HEU will lobby provincial and federal governments for inclusion of all mental health services, including outpatient services, as publicly funded and publicly delivered and lobby the provincial government to create addiction and mental health treatment centers throughout the province, not just for Lower Mainland residents.
-(PE 10-16) - HEU will continue to support HEU members on mental health issues by; - 1.
-Educating Shop Stewards on mental health illness and issues. - 2.
-Providing resources for a campaign to raise the issue of mental health in the workplace, which would include providing education tool kits on specific mental health issues at the workplace.
+HEU will lobby provincial and federal governments for inclusion of all mental health services, including outpatient services, as publicly funded and publicly delivered and lobby the provincial government to create addiction and mental health treatment centers throughout the province, not just for Lower Mainland residents.

+- HEU will continue to support HEU members on mental health issues by; - Educating Shop Stewards on mental health illness and issues. - Providing resources for a campaign to raise the issue of mental health in the workplace, which would include providing education tool kits on specific mental health issues at the workplace.
 The campaign would support members to recognize and understand mental health issues, and offer the necessary tools to deal with mental health issues in the workplace.